The tournament is just six days away but the city remains strangely subdued ahead of the biggest football event on the planet.

 Under Construction | Workers toil feverishly to ensure the Fan Fest on Copacabana beach is ready

 Like many other elements of the Brazil World Cup, it will be a race against time to get everything in position.
-Some stadiums, such as Cuaiba & Porto Alegre, are still touch and go, with Fifa seemingly ready to renege on certain test protocols to ensure their venues are fit for purpose.
+Some stadiums, such as Cuaiba & Porto Alegre, are still touch and go, with FIFA seemingly ready to renege on certain test protocols to ensure their venues are fit for purpose.

 The media are doing their level best to generate anticipation.
 TV channels show football, minute-to-minute.
 Neymar is omnipresent.
-Brazil take to the field against Croatia on June 12.
+Brazil takes to the field against Croatia on June 12.
 But the city of Rio de Janeiro, just like the fan park, doesn't seem ready - at least, not yet.

 MATHEUS HARB, GOAL BRAZIL

-|From one point of view, there’s the feeling that Brazil has spent too much on a frivolous matter, and allowed Fifa to appease its sovereignty, not to mention the embarrassment over the incalculable public work that won’t be ready in time.
+|From one point of view, there’s the feeling that Brazil has spent too much on a frivolous matter, and allowed FIFA to appease its sovereignty, not to mention the embarrassment over the incalculable public work that won’t be ready in time.

 As we are on our Presidential and Congressional election year, most of this feeling is confused with the desire of changing Brazil's future for the better, and so rising against the World Cup would be a way of starting that change.

 But there are still people able to set both matters apart, and will enjoy football’s greatest event without necessarily being politically unaware, as some people love to point.
 We’ll see things better when the Cup kicks off.

 Street traders attempt to flog World Cup memorabilia to tourists, while the workers at the Christ the Redeemer statue wear replica Brazil shirts.
 The areas around Rio’s famous beaches have the occasional flags and special offers to entice us into the restaurants and shops.